open-ephys/ONI/source/hw-spec/controller/channels/signal_channel.rst

 :ref:`device table <dev-table>` section and ``dev_n`` is a :ref:`device
 descriptor <dev-desc>`.

-In addition to providing the device table following reset, the signal channel is also used to asynchronously acknowledge register access via the :ref:`configuration channel <conf-chan>`.
+In addition to providing the device table following soft reset, the signal channel is also used to asynchronously acknowledge register access via the :ref:`configuration channel <conf-chan>`.
 Following a device register read or write, an CONFIGWACK, CONFIGWNACK, CONFIGRACK, or CONFIGRNACK signal is pushed